unboundsecurity/jsign/README.md

 ## Prerequisites
 * EKM client is installed

 * Ant (Version >= 1.93) is installed.
+To install on RH/Centos, use `yum install ant`.
-Refer to https://ant.apache.org/bindownload.cgi for further details
+Refer to https://ant.apache.org/bindownload.cgi for further details.

 * The `lib:org.apache.ivy.ant` task is installed.
+To install on RH/Centos, use `yum install ivy`.
-Refer to http://ant.apache.org/ivy/history/2.2.0/ant.html for further details
+Refer to http://ant.apache.org/ivy/history/2.2.0/ant.html for further details.

 ## Build
 Add the Unbound Java Security Provider (`ekm-java-provider-2.0.jar`) file to root directory of the project and run `ant`.